waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Conclusion: This location is causing repeated errors.
 Abandoning attempts to acquire this item for now to break the loop and continue exploration.

 ## VIII.
 Puzzle Notes: Goldenrod Underground
-*   **WARP_CARPET_DOWN Tile:** My initial hypotheses that simple movement would activate the warps failed.
-The tile is traversable, but its warp function appears to require an external trigger.
 *   **Crate Switch Hypothesis (Failed):** Systematic testing of all accessible crate-like floor tiles and wall sections in the main underground area yielded no results.
 This hypothesis is invalid.
 *   **Wall Panel Switch Hypothesis (In Progress):** My current hypothesis is that one of the wall panels in the Switch Room is a switch.
     *   Test 1: Panel at (18, 27) from below at (18, 28).
 Result: Failed.